agalue/opennms-drift-kubernetes/README.md

 ## Future Enhancements

-* Use `ConfigMaps` to centralize the configuration of the applications.
 * Use `Secrets` for the applications passwords.
 * Design a solution to handle scale down of Cassandra and decommission of nodes.
 * Design a solution to manage OpenNMS Configuration files (the `/opt/opennms/etc` directory), or use an existing one like [ksync](https://vapor-ware.github.io/ksync/).